Ulster University’s new Academy signals major investment in hospitality education

 At a time when other universities are scaling back on hospitality education, Ulster University is taking a radical new approach, placing it front and centre, to ensure its provision is relevant to the needs of students, industry and society.
 It represents the most significant investment in hospitality higher education in the UK for many years.

-Academy forms the public-facing element of Ulster University’s new £360 million campus in Belfast city centre – the city’s largest scale regeneration project for decades, which will bring the most dramatic culture change in higher education in Northern Ireland since the formation of the Polytechnic in 1973.
+Academy forms the public-facing element of Ulster University’s new £360 million campus in Belfast city centre – the largest scale regeneration project in Belfast since 1998.

 Innovative and Immersive Education